 - 2 tbsp. maple syrup

-- Place butternut squash into food processor bowl with onion, garlic, panko, chickpea flour, paprika, salt and pepper.
+Place the butternut squash into food processor bowl with the onion, garlic, panko, chickpea flour, paprika, salt and pepper.
 Pulse until ingredients are well blended, stopping to scrape down sides of bowl as needed.
-Roll into tot-shaped cylinders.